gitkraken/vscode-gitlens/README.md

 ### GitLens Inspect

-An x-ray or developer tools inspector into your code, focused on providing contextual information and insights to what you're actively working on.
+An x-ray or developer tools Inspect into your code, focused on providing contextual information and insights to what you're actively working on.

-- **Commit Details** &mdash; See rich details of a commit or stash.
+- **Inspect** &mdash; See rich details of a commit or stash.
 - **Line History** &mdash; Jump through the revision history of the selected line(s).
 - **File History** &mdash; Explore the revision history of a file, folder, or selected lines.
 - [**Visual File History ✨**](#visual-file-history-✨) &mdash; Quickly see the evolution of a file, including when changes were made, how large they were, and who made them.